BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_05.md

 There's also the Akuwa town merchant here:

-!shop("Xen Battleship Shop", ["Poke Ball", "Great Ball", "Potion", "Super Potion", "Antidote", "Ice Heal", "GourmetTreat", "Super Repel", "Reverse Candy"])
+!shop("Xen Battleship Shop", ["Poke Ball", "Great Ball", "Potion", "Super Potion", "Antidote", "Ice Heal", "Gourmet Treat", "Super Repel", "Reverse Candy"])

 Head up the stairs, and then up the stairs at the top.
 Follow Melia to the battle room for a fight.